-Most people, regardless of age or gender, will suffer from back or neck pain, headaches, sport injuries, stiffness or pain at some time.
+Most people, regardless of age or gender, will suffer from back or neck pain, headaches, sports injuries, stiffness or pain at some time.

 Osteopaths can help to identify the cause of the pain or injury and develop a safe and effective course of action to manage pain - so people can make the most of their active lives.